Berlin Alexanderplatz (2020 film): Reception

 Jessica Kiang for Variety detects some flaws in this update of Alfred Döblin's classic novel of masculine criminal crisis: ″Although promising a deep-cut dash of contemporary topicality by reimagining the main character as an undocumented African immigrant, there is the sense that the unimpeachable craft and performances — especially from rivetingly charismatic lead Welket Bungué — ultimately add up to just too slick a package. (...)
 For a film that is supposed to be a contemporary update, it can feel — especially in its ill-fated female characters, who are almost all either sex workers or one-night stands of Reinhold's — weirdly out of date.
 “Men like me have gone out of fashion,” says Pums at one point, and it will take more than a snazzy new set of clothes to complete the overhaul that Qurbani bravely, handsomely, but a little foolhardily attempts."

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 47% based on 19 reviews, with an average rating of 7.1/10.
+The website's critical consensus states: "Berlin Alexanderplatz is ambitious and well-intentioned, but once the potent atmosphere settles and the contemporalities of the adaptation wear off, the movie disillusions".
+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 5 critics, indicating "mixed or average reviews".